damien-dupre/dcu-r-tutorials/slides/slide_01_01.md

 While it is not required to be an expert computer programmer to use R, there is still a set of basic programming concepts that new R users need to understand.

 To help you learn, we will always use a different font to distinguish regular text from `computer_code`.
-The best way to master these topics is through deliberate practice with R and lots of repetition.
+The best way to master these topics is through practice with R and lots of repetition.

 One thing that intimidates new R and RStudio users is how it reports **errors**, **warnings**, and **messages**.
 R reports errors, warnings, and messages in a glaring red font, which makes it seem like it is scolding you.
 However, seeing red text in the console is not always bad.